-Benefits of Yoga Asana: Yoga not only benefits in keeping the body healthy but also more importantly it benefits in keeping body-breath and mind synergised.
+Benefits of yoga asana help keeping the body healthy but also more importantly it benefits in keeping body-breath and mind synergised.

 Main benefit of yoga asana is that it recuperates the limberness of our body.
 Initially we are not able to do some simple postures of yoga but on sequencing and practicing the same time and again, the impossible becomes possible.